roots/sage/doc/activation.md

 ### Add pages to menu

 Add all published pages to the Primary Navigation.
 On a fresh install, this will add the new Home page and existing Sample Page to the navigation.

+## Troubleshooting

+If it's a fresh Wordpress installation you're trying to activate Roots for, you will be warned to make sure that your `.htaccess` file is writable.
+Such file, though, won't exist if you don't have already enabled permalinks.

+So, in case you see that error message, try opening Settings / Permalinks from your Wordpress Dashboard and enabling one of the options other than `Default`.